Post-World War II rise and fall of the amazing Harry Stonehill.

 “What is the one project that you’ve always wanted to do, but have yet to be able to?” a reporter once asked Marvel Comics’ Stan Lee, who responded, “the Life of Harry Stonehill.”

-Today, the Philippines is a net energy importer in spite of low consumption levels relative to its Southeast Asian neighbors, according to the U.S. Energy Information Administration.
+The Philippines would become a net energy importer in spite of low consumption levels relative to its Southeast Asian neighbors.
 The country produces small volumes of oil, natural gas, and coal.

 Pin It on Pinterest